wajeht/training-log-v1/README.md

 # Demo

-I have a live prototye running at the link below.
+I have a live prototype running at the link below.

 ```
 https://tvl.jawstrength.com/